nihilistas-suenos/bot1/README.md

 # Welcome from the Iberian Peninsula

-This is the first version of our both.
+This is the first version of our bot.
 We hope you enjoy.